nesi/support-docs/docs/Storage/Release_Notes_Long-Term_Storage/Long_Term_Storage_-_Nearline_release_notes_v1.1.0.22.md

     having special meaning to the shell, has been fixed.
--   A bug causing `nlls` to return `Internal Server Error` when the operator specifies a subdirectory of a project directory that doesn\'t exist on Nearline has been fixed.
+-   A bug causing `nlls` to return `Internal Server Error` when the operator specifies a subdirectory of a project directory that doesn't exist on Nearline has been fixed.
 The error `no such file or directory` is now returned instead.
 -   Some small improvements have been made to server configuration parsing and detection of inappropriate or missing configuration